MCDReforged/PluginCatalogue/CONTRIBUTING.md

 ### Introduce your plugin properly

-A plugin that lacks an introduction is not welcome.
+A good and detailed introduction is one of the conditions for becoming an excellent plugin.

 - In the README or documentation, explain the plugin's functions, features, usage, etc. in detail;
 - In the `description`, briefly summarise what the plugin does in one sentence;